pcharla/AlgorithmsandDataStructures/README.md

 # AlgorithmsandDataStructures

-This section includes learning and understanding algorithms through practice and different real world problem solving in Python3
+This section includes learning and understanding algorithms and data structures through practice and different real world problem solving in Python3.

+Sources: GeeksforGeeks, Udemy and Google